dannteMich/learn_python/extra_lessons/clean_code/slides.md

 ## Function arguments

-- I deal number of arguments is 0 (niladic) - this is rare.
+- Ideal number of arguments is 0 (niladic) - this is rare.
 - Then 1 (monadic), then 2 (dyadic), and then 3 (triadic)
 - More than 3 arguments should be avoided
 - Sometimes some arguments **can and should** be bundled together in a class/object/collection{.fragment}